Microsoft Office 365

-- From the “Security Data” section, click the Cloud Service icon.
+- From the “Security Data” section, click the Cloud Services icon.
 The “Add Event Source” panel appears.

 - Optionally choose to send unfiltered logs.

-- Click the "Begin" button to start the OAUTH authorization process.
+- Click Begin to set up OAUTH and start the authorization process.

 - A new window or tab will open for you to perform an authorization grant with Microsoft.